-Robinhood Investing is a popular financial services company headquartered in Menlo Park, California.
-While not a full-service firm, Robinhood is an online-only brokerage firm that offers services for stocks, options, ETFs and cryptocurrencies.
-Robinhood is ideal for thrifty investors who prefer to forego the traditional path of using a stockbroker and trade stocks on their own by phone or online instead.
+Robinhood is an online-only stock-trading platform that offers stocks, options, ETFs and cryptocurrencies.
+Robinhood is ideal for self-directed investors who prefer to forego the traditional path of using a stockbroker and trade stocks on their own by phone or online instead.

 Robinhood at a glance